danielmarbach/PerformanceTricksAzureSDK/README.md

 ## General rules of thumb

-- Avoid excessive allocations or avoid the GC overhead
+- Avoid excessive allocations to avoid the GC overhead
   - Be aware of closure allocations
   - Be aware of params overload
   - Where possible and feasible use value types but pay attention to unnecessary boxing